 Due to the disproportionate number of people with disabilities in WV, the wait to receive services from CLSP is a mind-numbing 3 to 5 years.
-Additionally, available funding first goes to home modifications and other items supported by the program.
-If any funding remains, vehicle modifications will then be addressed.
-There is rarely any funding remaining for vehicle modifications, which represents freedom, or lack of, for people with disabilities.

 All proceeds generated from the car show will be used solely for vehicle modifications for people with disabilities.
 If you are unable to attend or sponsor the car show, please consider giving to CLSP through our GoFundMe Campaign so the program can provide freedom to people with disabilities who have no means of transportation for lack of adaptive equipment.

 Check out this awesome lineup of local musicians sharing their time and talent to help support people with disabilities in WV!
 We appreciate each one of them, and the personal sacrifices they are making to be with us.
 So come out and support them as they support us!

 Nestled in the gentle beauty of the Allegheny Mountains, Charleston is full of beautiful outdoor backdrops—like wooded hillsides traced with trails and Kanawha State Forest, just seven miles from downtown.
 Our eclectic city is full of hidden treasure-esque restaurants, shops, entertainment venues and outdoor escapes.